 The core idea of the class is to be able to give other people that same experience of connection, insight and guidance that you have from your own readings.
 So if you can interpret your own readings with confidence and fluency, then yes, you’re ready for the Reading for Others Class.

 If you’re interested in the class but not sure whether you’re ready for it, please apply.
 We can talk through your take on a reading of your own and see whether the class feels like a good fit for you.

 To participate fully in the video calls?
 Tech savvy enough to click a link to join the meeting.
 You can participate from your computer, phone or tablet – it’s easier than a Skype call.

 And if you don’t have an internet connection at the time of the call, you can dial in with just your phone.

 Firstly, because it’s not a list of things to learn, it’s a framework, ideas and guidance for you to develop your own unique approach and skills.
 Also, because every weekly call includes Q&A on whatever questions the people on the call want to ask, so there is no such thing as ‘behind’.

 The same goes for partner work: if you want to practise listening for questions and your partner wants to practise summarising a full reading, you can still offer one another helpful feedback.
 There’s absolutely no need for you to be working on the same part of the course.

-First – this is not school; I do understand you have a life, and if you need to leave before our three months are up, that’s fine.
-I’m designing this to ensure that you don’t miss out on any content when ‘life happens’.
-(That’s why all the downloads will be available on day 1.)
+First – this is not school; I do understand you have a life.
+I’m designing the Class – the course, the Class forums, the calls – to ensure that you don’t miss out on any content when ‘life happens’.

 - In the Q&A meetings